-- Be alert to the potential abuse of children both within their families and from other sources including members of the School community. - Safeguard childrens wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Know who is part of the safeguarding team and how to contact them. - Support external professionals to engage with pupils using their preferred method of communication - Maintain appropriate levels of confidentiality when dealing with individual cases. - Be confident of the processing conditions under relevent data protection legislation, including information which is sensitive and personal, and information that should be treated as special category data. - Inform the Designated Safeguarding Lead immediately if any member of staff is concerned about a child.
-There is an absolute responsibility for all members of the school to respond to any suspected or actual abuse of a child in accordance with these procedures. - Record information regarding the concerns on the safeguarding software as soon as possible and before the end of the day.
+- Be alert to the potential abuse of children both within their families and from other sources including members of the School community. - Safeguard childrens wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Know who is part of the safeguarding team and how to contact them. - Support external professionals to engage with pupils using their preferred method of communication - Maintain appropriate levels of confidentiality when dealing with individual cases.

+- Be confident of the processing conditions under relevent data protection legislation, including information which is sensitive and personal, and information that should be treated as special category data. - Inform the Designated Safeguarding Lead immediately if any member of staff is concerned about a child.
+There is an absolute responsibility for all members of the school to respond to any suspected or actual abuse of a child in accordance with these procedures. - Record information regarding the concerns on the safeguarding software as soon as possible and before the end of the day noting the date and time of the concern or disclosure.
 In the case of a serious concern, the DSL must be notified immediately to ensure a timely response.
 If a concern is raised whilst a pupil is off site, the visit leader must phone the School immediately and inform the DSL of their concern.
 The DSL will then be responsible for deciding on the next course of action.
 A written record must be completed as soon as the staff member returns via the safeguarding software.
 The recording must be a clear, precise, factual account of the observations.
 This must be completed before the staff member leaves site.
 If the concern is raised during an offsite activity and a member of school staff is not present, the external provider must ensure that they telephone the School immediately and inform the DSL.
-They should also follow their own safeguarding procedures. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected and may not recognise their experiences as harmful. - Be aware of signs and behaviours that may indicate a child has/or is at risk of suffering harm. - Monitor the attendance of children on roll in the school in line with the Attendance Policy.
-When a safeguarding/child protection concern is raised, attendance concerns will be shared with partner agencies in accordance with local information sharing protocols. - Challenge senior leaders over any safeguarding concerns, where necessary. - Be aware of the Early Help process and understand their role in it. - Teachers have a responsibility to safeguard pupils wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the Teacher standards.
+They should also follow their own safeguarding procedures. - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected and may not recognise their experiences as harmful. - Be aware of signs and behaviours that may indicate a child has/or is at risk of suffering harm. - Be aware that a child may need communication aids to support their disclosure. - Monitor the attendance of children on roll in the school in line with the Attendance Policy.
+When a safeguarding/child protection concern is raised, attendance concerns will be shared with partner agencies in accordance with local information sharing protocols. - Challenge senior leaders over any safeguarding concerns, where necessary. - Be aware of the filtering and monitoring processes within the school and act accordingly with any specific eSafety or online concerns using the usual school safeguarding reporting mechanisms. - Be aware of the Early Help process and understand their role in it. - Teachers have a responsibility to safeguard pupils wellbeing and maintain public trust in the teaching profession as part of their professional duties, as outlined in the Teacher standards.